 We’re on a mission: to get children to exchange ideas, lifestyles and cultures, so they can learn about the world around them.

 We want to build a platform for intercultural project sharing.
-A safe place where kids in middle school and high school can anonymously share their stories, and learn from the stories of others.
+A safe place where kids from primary school to high school can anonymously share their stories, and learn from the stories of others.
 A place of tolerance, conversation, openness, global citizenship and creativity.

 To get Project Indus off the ground, we need to test it.
 And for that, we need the help of 100 schools to participate in a free pilot.
 Sign up at the bottom of the page to get your students to learn about our world and help us create the perfect platform for real intercultural learning!